• Skip to primary navigation

 How to uninstall Unwanted apps?

 Typically, Android devices come with many bloatware apps that are unusable to the device owner.
 Unfortunately, the sad news is that you can’t remove these apps unless you root your device.
-So, if you have rooted your device, here is the process to remove unwanted apps from Android devices.
+If you have rooted your device, here is the process for removing unwanted apps from Android devices.

 • To uninstall unwanted apps, use Root Cleaner.

-• Copy the downloaded “Root Cleaner” files to your mobile internal memory
+• Copy the downloaded “Root Cleaner” files to your mobile’s internal memory

 • Run the install file and install Root Cleaner on your device